MeshariAlsh/MeshariAlsh/README.md

 - 🤔 I’m looking for help to learn how to build a deep neural network from scratch using JavaScript.

-- 💬 Ask me about deploying AI models wrapped as RESTful APIs
+- 💬 Ask me about deploying AI models wrapped in RESTful APIs

 ### Languages and Tools: